kammitama5/kammitama5.github.io/_posts/2018-5-21-Monday-May-21st.md

 ## So this week, I hope to be working on:
 - For GSoC:
-  - The Arc and ThickArc constructors
+  - The Arc and ThickArc constructors (DONE)
   - The Circle, SolidCircle and ThickCircle constructors
   - Text and StyledText constructors
   - Blank constructor